Tutorial to build ODA-Component from Open-API Reference Implementation

 httpGet:

-path: /{{.Release.Name}}-{{.Values.component.type}}/tmf-api/partyRoleManagement/v4/partyRole
+path: /{{.Release.Name}}-{{.Values.component.name}}/tmf-api/partyRoleManagement/v4/partyRole

 port: 8080